-Finding the right price for a new company can seem like a daunting task, but here are some tips that you can use to get your team the deal flow they’ll need to hit their numbers.
+Finding the right price for a new company can seem like a daunting task, but knowing how to price a product is fundamental to your success.
+Here are some tips that you can use to get your team the deal flow they’ll need to hit their numbers.
 Let's dive in.

 Given the range of potential pricing strategies businesses can employ, there's no definitive method for pricing a product.
 Any "formula" you leverage will hinge upon several factors — including your industry, business size, structure, and broader business model.

 That said, there are a few elements that consistently play into how most products are priced — components that have a place in almost every pricing "formula".
 Here's a look at those key points to consider.

 Get a feel for your industry and competition.

 Be ready for some trial, error, and volatility.